 Drywood termites typically enter structures near the roof line or other exposed wood to begin building a colony.
 Inspect your attic for evidence of damaged wood.
 Look for tiny holes in the wood with evidence of frass collecting nearby.
 Probing the wood can also expose galleries as well.

-If you suspect you have termites, call us today at or contact us online to arrange a FREE termite inspection for your home or business.
+For more certain identification, your Ehrlich Technician can confirm the invading termite species by visually inspecting the termites themselves.
+Call us today at 1-800-837-5520 or contact us online to arrange a FREE termite inspection for your home or business.